justinmtech/Guilds/README.md

 # Guilds
-A plugin that allows players to create their own goal-oriented communities to inspire cooperation and socializing.
+A plugin that allows players to create their own goal-oriented guilds to inspire cooperation and socializing.